intake/intake/docs/source/scope2.rst

 The following are some situations where you might not be interested in Intake:

-- you only ever read one type of file with one package.
+- you only ever read one type of file with one package, e.g., ``pd.read_csv``.
   In this case, Intake can still serve to describe and enumerate data sources, but you miss out on most of the functionality.
-- you only ever work on data sources alone and have no reasons to direct other people in how to read data (not be the consumer of such descriptions).
+- you only ever work on data sources by yourself and have no reasons to direct other people in how to read data (not be the consumer of such descriptions).
 - all your data needs are already met by some other data service by itself, for example a set of tables/procedures/views/queries on a SQL database.
-- you have data that is not read by anything in Intake (but maybe you could pretty easily add any reader you need pretty easily).
+- you have data that is not read by anything in Intake (but maybe you could pretty easily add any reader you need).
 - you don't yet see any benefit of describing your datasets in catalogs.